 Table 1.
 Breakdown of the number of genomes by genus used to generate single genome simultated datasets.
 N indicates the number of genomes, and Genome Size is presented as the median and range (minimum to maximum) genome size

-121 Most of the genus had genus level or higher match proportions excluding a few outliers (Fig. 3).
+121 Most of the genera had genus level or higher match proportions excluding a few outliers (Fig. 3).

-122 Escherichia, Shigella, and Staphylococcus are noteable exceptions.
+122 Escherichia, Shigella, and Staphylococcus are notable exceptions.
 As discussed previously the taxo-

 123 nomic ambiguities for Shigella and Escherichia are responsible for the overall lower genus level match